-The RA Family MCUs which this application note is targeting support asymmetric cryptography as well as symmetric cryptography.
-Following is a diagram of the SCE features offered by these MCUs.
+The RA Family TrustZone®-enabled MCUs support asymmetric cryptography as well as symmetric cryptography.
+Following is a diagram of the SCE9 features offered by these MCUs.
+When keys are generated on the MCU, they are always wrapped by the HUK and will only work on the MCU that generated the keys.